-The sector is envisaged to be developed as a high quality community and open space area consisting of an integrated sporting and recreational complex, sporting fields, a multi purpose indoor and outdoor recreation facility and park to cater for a diverse range of sporting and recreation activities.
+The development of the sector is envisaged to be developed as a high quality open space area, forming a link to the major open space, sporting and recreational complex, park and sporting fields to the south of the Sector.
 The open space element will provide for park, informal or passive outdoor recreation activities in a landscaped setting.
 The existing wetland and established vegetation areas are to be retained where the necessary hydraulic design permits and revegetated where needed.

-Figure 4, Sector Plan Map, allows for a development concept comprising major open space and community facilities to the west of Anzac Avenue, serving North Lakes residents' needs and a population residing beyond the DCP area.
-The provision of these open space and community facilities will be closely coordinated with other development, in the manner envisaged for the overall North Lakes project in Section 8 and 9 of the DCP.
+The open space is intended to serve North Lakes residents' needs and a population residing beyond the DCP area.
+The provision of the open space will be closely coordinated with other development, in the manner envisaged for the overall North Lakes project in Section 8 and 9 of the DCP.

-The areas and locations of the various land uses, roadways, intersections, open space and the like are indicative only and subject to variation following detailed subdivision and engineering design.
 Consistent with the DCP, it is important that flexibility be maintained for future planning which needs to be responsive to changing requirements of the community and the market-place.